Plumbing Pipe Repair & Re-Piping Seattle Based, Family Owned & Trusted for over 30 Years

 What’s the difference between plumbing re-piping and pipe repair?

-Re-piping and pipe repair are both common pipe services performed to fix broken, old, or leaky pipes.
+Re-piping and pipe repair are both common plumbing pipe services performed to fix broken, old, or leaky pipes.
 Here are some basic differences between the two:

 - Re-piping—Re-piping is a permanent solution to a recurring issue or a larger problem.
 It involves completely replacing the entire piping system in your home.
 Re-piping may involve installing new copper or PEX piping or relining the pipes with an epoxy material.